Skala is a precise user interface and icon design tool with phenomenal rendering quality and a unique blend of vector, bitmap and 3D abilities.

 However, we are ready to share a few more details.

-Skala’s rendering engine runs almost exclusively on the GPU, using OpenGL.
+Skala’s rendering engine runs almost exclusively on the GPU, using Metal.
 This gives us complete control over rendering and drastically increases performance.
 Readers of our design articles will know how important rendering quality is to us, and Skala will be one of the highest quality tools of its kind.

 The downside to this approach is that we have to build everything ourselves.
 We’re not relying on high level graphics frameworks offered by the operating system, which are brilliant for most things, but less than ideal when dealing with large and complex documents in a tool like Skala.